Thoregon/thoregon.karte/doc/spec.md

 The default view is inspired by OSX finder column mode with a preview.
 Works also on small screens (mobile).

+Unlock a path: Either the current User can decode or the user has a valid keypair.
+Supports also onlykey (2FA).

 There is also a graph browser with a hyperbolic view available.

 The bowsers uses meta information for proper display of objects, there also exists a 'raw' mode which shows the raw information in the distributed DB.

+### Firewall UI

+- lock pathes

+- admin peers